9 Best Ways to Compress Images in Bulk [+ Resize and Optimize in Bulk]

 However, be careful and strike the right balance.
 Excessively high-resolution images can still contribute to slow loading times and increased bandwidth usage.

-Before you compress images in bulk, create a backup for the original images.
-This safeguards against potential data loss and unforeseen complications.
+Before you compress images in bulk, create a backup for the original images, to avoid any potential data loss and unforeseen issues.

 For example, if the compression was too aggressive and resulted in noticeable quality loss.